 RQIA provided information to service users, staff and other stakeholders that will support feedback on the quality of service delivery.
-This included "Tell Us" cards, service user/relatives' questionnaires and a staff poster to enable the stakeholders to feedback to the RQIA.
+This included 'Tell us' cards, Service user/relatives questionnaires and a staff poster to enable the stakeholders to feedback to the RQIA.
+The information received shows that people were very satisfied with the current care and support.
+Comments received are included within the report.

-Five service user/relatives' questionnaires were returned prior to issuing this report, comments and analysis are included in the body of the report.
+Four service user/relatives questionnaires were returned prior to issuing this report, comments and analysis are included in the body of the report.

-Following the inspection we communicated with three service users, two staff, one service user's relative and one professional.
+Following the inspection we communicated with four service users, four staff, three service user's relative and three professionals.

-No areas for improvement were identified at the last care inspection.
+One area for improvement identified at the last care inspection was reviewed and assessment of compliance recorded as met.

-We would like to thank the registered manager, service users, service user's relatives and staff for their support and co-operation throughout the inspection process.
+We would like to thank the registered manager, service users, service users' relatives, staff and professionals for their support and co-operation throughout the inspection process.